Klipper3d/klipper/docs/G-Codes.md

   all enabled accelerometer chips.
 - `TEST_RESONANCES AXIS=<axis> OUTPUT=<resonances,raw_data>
   [NAME=<name>] [FREQ_START=<min_freq>] [FREQ_END=<max_freq>]
-  [HZ_PER_SEC=<hz_per_sec>]`: Runs the resonance test in all configured probe points for the requested axis (X or Y) and measures the acceleration using the accelerometer chips configured for the respective axis. `OUTPUT` parameter is a comma-separated list of which outputs will be written.
+  [HZ_PER_SEC=<hz_per_sec>] [INPUT_SHAPING=[<0:1>]]`: Runs the resonance
+  test in all configured probe points for the requested axis (X or Y) and measures the acceleration using the accelerometer chips configured for the respective axis.
+If `INPUT_SHAPING=0` or not set (default), disables input shaping for the resonance testing, because it is not valid to run the resonance testing with the input shaper enabled.
+  `OUTPUT` parameter is a comma-separated list of which outputs will be written.
 If `raw_data` is requested, then the raw accelerometer data is written into a file or a series of files `/tmp/raw_data_<axis>_[<point>_]<name>.csv` with (`<point>_` part of the name generated only if more than 1 probe point is configured).
   If `resonances` is specified, the frequency response is calculated